abughali/wkc-bulk-guru/README.md

 # Watson Knowledge Catalog (WKC) Bulk Guru

-This repo demonstrates how the WKC API can be used to perform quick updates in bulk for some laborous tasks when done through the UI.
+This repo demonstrates how the WKC API can be used to perform quick updates in bulk for some laborious tasks when done through the UI.

 ## Installation